Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 }
 ```

-If we do get a value, we need to create a regular expression to match against based on the search parameter.
+If we get a value, we need to create a regular expression to match against based on the search parameter.

 ```js
 const regexp = new RegExp(search, 'i');